How to cook a beef joint so it falls apart

 A perfectly cooked beef joint makes a wonderful centrepiece for a Sunday roast or Christmas dinner.
 To cook it until it's so tender it falls apart, you'll need to choose a joint like chuck and blade or beef brisket and either braise, slow roast or slow cook it for at least a couple of hours.

-Pick the right joint of beef
+What is the best joint of beef to cook?

 You need a joint with some fat marbled through it, and ideally some connective tissue as well, to end up with meat that hasn’t dried out by the time it’s tender and falling apart.